sohamsarkar1991/covariance-network/README.md

 **CovNet_fMRI_CV.py** computes the CV-score for a specific hyperparameter and also fits the same model to the full data.
 This facilitates parallelization.

 ## Reference
 Sarkar, S. & Panaretos, V. M. (2021).
 CovNet: Covariance Networks for Functional Data on Multidimensional Domains. arXiv preprint arXiv:2104.05021.
+Accepted for publication in *Journal of the Royal Statistical Society: Series B*.